The Dual Degree, 3+4 year Program

-- Pass a personal interview by NYCOM faculty.
+- Pass a personal interview by NYIT-COM faculty.

-- Receive a favorable Composite Letter of Recommendation from the SUNY-NP Prehealth Advisor.
+- Receive a favorable Composite Letter of Recommendation from the SUNY-NP BS/DO director.

-- Receive an MCAT score of at least the average score of the entering NYCOM class the semester you matriculate at New Paltz (for Fall 2008, that score is 27).
+- Receive an MCAT score of at least the average score of the entering NYIT-COM class the semester you matriculate at New Paltz (for Fall 2015, that score was 504).

-You must finish all of the required pre-requisite courses for NYCOM and take the MCAT before the fall of your third year here at New Paltz.
+You must finish all of the required pre-requisite courses for NYIT-COM and take the MCAT and submit your application to AACOMAS before the Fall of your third year here at New Paltz.
 It is most important that you prepare for the MCAT during the spring semester of your second year.
-In addition, since you must finish all required courses in your major as well as ALL of your general education requirements within three years, you have few options beyond those described below.
+In addition to the traditional areas of Biology and Physical Sciences (Chemistry and Physics), the new MCAT (2015) tests in the areas of Biochemistry, Statistical Inference, Psychology, Sociology and Humanities.
+Note that you must finish all core courses in your major as well as ALL of your general education requirements within three years (before you go to medical school).